shunfei/infobright-4.0.7/readme.md

 This project is based on infobright-4.0.7 community edition.

-We exported the compression algorithm to Java via JNI.
+We export the compression algorithm to Java via JNI.

 *Node: You should compile c++ lib on the same platform as your cluster will run.*